- What is radiation therapy? When is it used?

-Depending on the radiation dose, women having radiation therapy in the pelvic area may stop having their menstrual periods and have other symptoms of menopause.
+Depending on the radiation dose, women getting radiation therapy in the pelvic area may stop having menstrual periods and have other symptoms of menopause.
 Treatment also can cause vaginal itching, burning, and dryness.
-Report these symptoms to your doctor so you can learn how to relieve these side effects.
+Report these symptoms to your cancer care team so you can learn how to relieve these side effects.

 Men: Radiation therapy to an area that includes the testicles can reduce both the number of sperm and their ability to function.
-If you want to father a child in the future and are concerned about reduced fertility, talk to your doctor before starting treatment.
+If you want to father a child in the future and are concerned about reduced fertility, talk to your cancer care team before starting treatment.
 One option may be to bank your sperm ahead of time.
-Our document called Fertility and Men With Cancer has more information on this.
+Fertility and Men With Cancer has more information on this.

 With some types of radiation therapy involving the pelvis and/or sex organs, men and women may notice changes in their ability to enjoy sex or a decrease in their level of desire.

-Women: During treatment to the pelvis, some women are told not to have sex.
-And some women may find sex painful.
-You most likely will be able to resume sex within a few weeks after treatment ends, but check with your doctor first.
+Women: During radiation treatment to the pelvis, some women are told not to have sex.
+Some women may find sex painful.
+You most likely will be able to have sex within a few weeks after treatment ends, but check with your doctor first.
 Some types of treatment can have long-term effects, such as scar tissue that could affect the ability of the vagina to stretch during penetration.
-Again, your doctor can offer ways to help if this happens to you.
-You can also get more information in our booklet called Sexuality for the Woman With Cancer.
+Again, your cancer care team can offer ways to help if this happens to you.
+You can also get more information in our booklet Sexuality for the Woman With Cancer.

-Men: Radiation may affect the nerves that make a man able to have an erection.
+Men: Radiation may affect the nerves that allow a man to have erections.
 If erection problems do occur, they are usually gradual, over the course of many months or years.
 Talk with your doctor about treatment options if this is a concern for you.
-You can get more information in our booklet called Sexuality for the Man With Cancer.
+You can get more information in our booklet Sexuality for the Man With Cancer.